bob-hanson/slick-engines/README.md

   this.route('rock-spectrums', { resetNamespace: true }, function () {
     this.route('rock-spectrum', { resetNamespace: true, path: ':id' }, function () {
-      this.route('edit-rock-spectrum', { resetNamespace: true });
+      this.route('edit-rock-spectrum');
     });
   });

 });
 ```
-In our example, we're creating 'rock-spectrums' as an engine

-So when we move the child routes to the engine, we exclude the 'rock-spectrums
+In our example, With 'rock-spectrums' becoming an engine we move the child routes to the engine and exclude the 'rock-spectrums' route since it becomes 'application'

 In Rock Spectrums Engine

 ```
+// {{MyEngine}}/addon/routes.js

 import buildRoutes from 'ember-engines/routes';

 export default buildRoutes(function() {